Safe Exploration

 - Ownership (most owned by root or specific service accounts)

-Exercise 2: Read a Log File
+Problem 2: Read a Log File

 Look at the system log to see what's been happening on the server.